zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 -   Only the UDTF returned value can be multiple columns, while UDF and UDAF can only return one column.
 -   ‘\*’ represents varargs.
 By using varargs, UDF/UDTF/UDAF can match any type of parameter.

-The legitimate signature example is as follows:
+A valid signature example is as follows:

 ```
 The 'bigint, double-> string' # parameter is bigint, double, and the return value is string